Jeffrey Epstein. A myth. A criminal. A juggernaut. A liar. An enigma.

 Epstein appears in six publicly-available federal court matters before 2005.
 Three generated written opinions and a fourth is reflected only in the docket.
 None involve prostitution or trafficking that will surface later in state and federal filings after 2005.

-appears in public records before 2005, based on comprehensive searches of federal and territorial reporters, CourtListener, Virgin Islands opinions, and New York and Florida state-court databases.
+All cases above are sourced directly from primary court documents or dockets.
+No other federal, territorial, or state litigation involving Jeffrey E. Epstein appears in public records before 2005, based on comprehensive searches of federal and territorial reporters, CourtListener, Virgin Islands opinions, and New York and Florida state-court databases.

 Post-2005 Legal Cases